matslundberg/postgres-docker/README.md

 they have the MD5 password.

 ```
 #      database  user  source  auth
 host   all       all   all     md5
+local  all       all           md5
 ```

 To adjust the configuration of postgres, you can add \*.conf files to